GDF-8 (Myostatin) antibody Apitegromab achieves success in Phase III clinical trial

 GDF-8, a protein primarily expressed by skeletal muscle cells, stands for Growth/Differentiation Factor 8, also known as Myostatin or MSTN.
 It belongs to the Transforming Growth Factor-β (TGF-β) superfamily and mainly controls muscle volume by inhibiting muscle cell proliferation, thereby reducing muscle mass and regulating skeletal muscle growth.
 Under various pathological conditions, such as muscle atrophy, chronic kidney disease, cancer, liver disease, obesity, and anterior cruciate ligament (ACL) tears, GDF-8 levels may increase.

 Mature GDF-8 undergoes a series of cleavage processes: the GDF-8 precursor is synthesized within the cell and first has its signal peptide removed by signal peptidase, resulting in Pro-GDF-8 (also known as precursor GDF-8).
 Subsequently, the proprotein convertase Furin recognizes and cleaves specific sequences within Pro-GDF-8, forming Latent GDF-8.
-This step is crucial for GDF-8 maturation.
+This step is crucial for myostatin protein maturation.
 Finally, the metalloproteinases BMP-1 or Tolloid further process Latent GDF-8, which may involve cleavage of the prodomain, thereby activating GDF-8.
 Mature GDF-8 exists as a homodimer, a structural feature critical for its biological activity.

 Activin type II receptors (ActRII) are the main downstream receptors for GDF-8.
 When GDF-8 binds to them, it recruits ActRI receptors, subsequently activating intracellular SMAD and AKT signaling pathways.
 This leads to changes in gene transcription and the degradation of related proteins, ultimately causing muscle loss.

-Figure 2: GDF-8 Signaling Pathway [2]
+Figure 3.
+GDF-8 (myostatin) Signaling Pathway [3]

 Development of GDF-8 Targeted Drugs